Flint water crisis charges dismissed against ex-Gov. Snyder

 Genesee County Judge F. Kay Behm signed the order Wednesday, a day after the U.S. Senate approved her nomination to become a federal judge in eastern Michigan.

-“The charges against (Snyder) were not properly brought and must be dismissed at this time,” Behm said.
+“The charges against (Snyder) were not properly brought and must be dismissed at this time,” Behm wrote, sending the case to a lower court for the final step, weeks after hearing arguments.

+There was no immediate comment from prosecutors in the Democratic-led attorney general’s office.
+They could try to rerun the case with new charges, but any effort might encounter a six-year statute of limitations.

+“That would be one of our many arguments,” Snyder attorney Brian Lennon told The Associated Press.
+“This is a victory and hopefully the end to this politically motivated prosecution.”

 The Michigan attorney general’s office has desperately tried to keep the cases alive but so far has lost at every turn.
 Prosecutors have argued that the indictments could simply be turned into common criminal complaints in district court, but Behm and another judge have rejected that approach.